stevendanna/gloo/docs/content/gloo_integrations/cert_manager/_index.md

 ### Configure access

-We'll need to allow cert manager access to configure dns records in aws.
-See cert manager [docs](https://docs.cert-manager.io/en/latest/tasks/acme/configuring-dns01/route53.html) for more details on the acceess requirements for cert-manager.
+We'll need to allow cert manager access to configure DNS records in AWS.
+See cert manager [docs](https://docs.cert-manager.io/en/latest/tasks/acme/configuring-dns01/route53.html) for more details on the access requirements for cert-manager.
 Once you have configured access, we will need to add the access keys as a kubernetes secret, so that cert manager can access them:

 ```shell
 kubectl create secret generic us-east-1 -n cert-manager --from-literal=access_key_id=$ACCESS_KEY_ID --from-literal=secret_access_key=$SECRET_ACCESS_KEY